-Name of Scheme What does it do?
+Name of What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scrience into a flexible furlough agreement more than once.
+Scheme into a flexible furlough agreement more than once.
 Where a previously furloughed employee starts a new furlough period before 1 July this furlough period must be for a minimum of 3 consecutive weeks.
 This is the case regardless of whether the 3 consecutive week minimum period ends before or after 1 July.
 For example, a previously furloughed employee can start a new furlough period on 22 June which would have to continue for at least 3 consecutive weeks ending on or after 12 July.
 After this the employee can they can then be flexibly furloughed for any period.
 However, after 1 July, employers cannot make claims that cross calendar months, so the employer will need to make a separate claim for the period up to 30 June.
 Although flexible furlough agreements can last any amount of time, unless otherwise specified the period that you claim for must be for a minimum claim period of 7 calendar days.
-When your employees are on furlough During hours which you record your employee as being on furlough, you cannot ask your employer to do any work for you that: your circumstances, as to whether employees can return to their normal hours.
+When your employees are on furlough During hours which you record your employee as being on furlough, you cannot ask your employer to do any work for you that: charges, fees or other costs in connection with the employment.
+When the government ends the scheme When the scheme closes on October 31, you must decide, depending on your circumstances, as to whether employees can return to their normal hours.
 If not, it may be necessary to consider reducing their hours, or a termination of employment (redundancy).
 Normal redundancy rules apply to furloughed employees.
 Guidance on reporting employees' wages to HMRC using the PAYE Real Time Information System when you've claimed through the Coronavirus Job Retention Scheme is available via the UK Government website.